Minister’s and Annual Giving Chair’s letters

 Dear UUCC Members and Friends:

-In service and love,
+In community and appreciation,

 Chair, Annual Giving